TaraKhodaei/TopicContml/README.md

 <br/>

 **-al ALPHA, --alpha ALPHA**
-> priori belief on document-topic distribution.
+> A priori belief on document-topic distribution.
 It can be: (1) scalar for a symmetric prior over document-topic distribution, (2) 1D array of length equal to num_topics to denote an asymmetric user defined prior for each topic.
 (3) Alternatively default prior strings:"symmetric": a fixed symmetric prior of 1.0 / num_topics,"asymmetric": a fixed normalized asymmetric prior of 1.0 / (topic_index + sqrt(num_topics)),"auto":Learns an asymmetric prior from the corpus

 <br/>

 **-et ETA, --eta ETA**
-> priori belief on topic-word distribution.
+> A priori belief on topic-word distribution.
 It can be: (1) scalar for a symmetric prior over  topic-word distribution, (2) 1D array of length equal to num_words to denote an asymmetric user defined prior for each word, (3) matrix of shape (num_topics, num_words) to assign a probability for each word-topic combination.
 (4) Alternatively default prior strings:"symmetric": a fixed symmetric prior of 1.0 / num_topics,"auto": Learns an asymmetric prior from the corpus.

 <br/>